jnidzwetzki/pg-dev-container/README.md

 ![Execute the Debugger](./docs/images/execute_debugger.png)

 _Note:_ You can also switch to the implementation of the used functions by pressing `F12`.
-For example, click on the function `text_to_cstring` and press `F12` afterward.
-The file `variant.c` of the PostgreSQL source code is opened in a new tab, and the cursor is moved to the function definition.
+For example, click on the function `text_to_cstring()` and press `F12` afterward.
+The file `varlena.c` of the PostgreSQL source code is opened in a new tab, and the cursor is moved to the function definition.